Yuchengyw6/latex-test/README.md

 The workflow files here is controlling the schedules of the tasks.

-[main.yaml](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/.github/workflows/main.yaml) is the workflow file for compiling the LaTeX file automatically.
+- [main.yaml](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/.github/workflows/main.yaml) is the workflow file for compiling the LaTeX file automatically.

-[schedule-commit.yaml](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/.github/workflows/schedule-commit.yaml) is the workflow file for the data scraping process.
+- [schedule-commit.yaml](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/.github/workflows/schedule-commit.yaml) is the workflow file for the data scraping process.

-Ideally you do not need to change anything inside these files.
+**Ideally you do not need to change anything inside these files.**

 ## Possible Errors

-1, Some websites sources we are using might be unfunctional in some specific days.
+1. Some websites sources we are using might be non-functional on some specific days.
 If you receive an error message via email, and find that the file [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) did not update itself or some data is wrong, you may need to modify this file manually, details please refer to [example.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/example.tex).
-After change the [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) and commit the changes manually, the github action will run again automatically, wait for a few minute and check whether [main.pdf](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/gh-pages/main.pdf) is updated or not.
+If you change the [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) and commit the changes manually, the github action will run again automatically, wait for a few minute and check whether [main.pdf](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/gh-pages/main.pdf) is updated or not.

 For example, one day you find that the data is not updated, you should firstly check the documentation in [example.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/example.tex), and change the value in [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) manually.